portainer/portainer-docs/docs/v2.0-be/settings/overcommit.md

 ## Enabling Over Commitment of Resources

-To do this, you need to open Portainer Business Edition, go to <b>Cluster</b> and the to <b>Setup</b>.
+To do this, you need to open Portainer Business Edition, go to <b>Cluster</b> and then to <b>Setup</b>.
 After that, you need to enable the toggle <b>Allow resource over-commit</b>.

 ![namespace](assets/over.png)

-After you enabled the toggle, scroll down and do a click in <b>Save Configuration</b>.
+After you enabled the toggle, scroll down and click <b>Save Configuration</b>.

 ![namespace](assets/save_conf.png)

 ## Disabling Over Commitment of Resources

 When you disable the Over Commitment of resources, you can reserve a system resource reservation percentage.
-To do this, you need to open Portainer Business Edition, go to <b>Cluster</b> and the to <b>Setup</b>.
-After that, you need to disable the toggle <b>Allow resource over-commit</b>.
-After that, you can do a reservation of resources.
+To do this, you need to open Portainer Business Edition, go to <b>Cluster</b> and then to <b>Setup</b>.
+After that, you need to disable the toggle <b>Allow resource over-commit</b>, you cam then do a reservation of resources.
 Insert the percentage of the resources you want to reserve...

 ![namespace](assets/reserve.png)

-After you disabled the toggle, scroll down and do a click in <b>Save Configuration</b>.
+After you disabled the toggle, scroll down and click <b>Save Configuration</b>.

 ![namespace](assets/save_conf.png)